THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 To help you make the right choice we have written this comprehensive guide to help you:

-A little planning goes a long way and with airlines charging for checked bags these days it is important to really think about what you need to pack – and what you can leave behind.
+A little planning goes a long way.
+With airlines charging for checked bags these days it is important to really think about what you need to pack – and what you can leave behind.

 Breakfast, lunch and dinner are available.
 All that we suggest you do, and you really should, is tip the Crew Member bringing your order.
-Take some $1 bills with you and it’s the only time you need cash on board.
+Take some $1 bills with you.
+It’s the only time you need cash on board.

 You won’t need to be on a Disney cruise ship for very long to realize that the Crew Members are beyond excellent.
 They deserve the gratuities so make sure you give a few bucks at least to the one bringing your food!

 We would also recommend going to Palo at least once on your cruise.
-If you want the absolute luxury experience on the Disney Dream and Fantasy it is worth going to Remy as well – fine dining at it’s very best.
+If you want the absolute luxury experience on the Disney Dream and Fantasy it is worth going to Remy as well.
+This is fine dining at it’s very best.

 Be A Kid